Call & Speak with a doctor Open 24/7, Even Holidays!

 - Inability to rouse, weakness, or collapse

 - Tremors or seizures

-If the only sign your cat is exhibiting is increased thirst but is not exhibiting any of the above signs, heat stroke is a less likely cause.
-However, we recommend calling a veterinarian if you are concerned or unsure.
+If your cat isn’t experiencing any of this and is simply more thirsty, heatstroke is less likely the cause.
+However, we recommend calling a vet if you’re concerned or unsure.

 Some signs of kidney disease in cats include:

 Visit your vet for a clear diagnosis and treatment.

 A serious disease, Hyperthyroidism in cats can affect their hearts.
 Believe it or not, something to keep your eye out for is if your older cat suddenly starts acting like a kitten again.
 Other symptoms include:

 - Increased appetite